 By the end of third grade, students will gain understanding of how the Sun provides energy for life on Earth.
-In this grade level, students apply their understanding of light and sound waves; how they travel, are detected, and transfer energy. to_understand how light is a source of energy on Earth; how light and other waves travel, can be detected, and transfer energy; and how organisms can respond to light and other stimuli to increase their survival.
+In this grade level, students apply their understanding of light and sound waves; how they travel, are detected, and transfer energy.
 Students learn that organisms have different structures and functions which increase their chances of survival.
 Student investigations focus on collecting and making sense of observational data and simple measurements using the science and engineering practices: ask questions and define problems, develop and use models, plan and carry out investigations, analyze and interpret data, use mathematics and computational thinking, construct explanations and design solutions, engage in argument from evidence, and obtain, evaluate, and communicate information.
 While individual lessons may include connections to any of the crosscutting concepts, the standards in third grade focus on helping students understand phenomena through cause and effect and energy and matter.